TomBecker-BD/csharp-essentials/Docs/Properties.md

 ## Fields

 A quick web search will find a lot of advice to use properties instead of public fields.
 But properties aren’t magic.
-A publicly settable field is semantically equivalent to a publicly settable field.
+A publicly settable property is semantically equivalent to a public field.
 Both are thread-unsafe, and both add coupling that causes computational complexity you don’t want in your design.

 ```csharp
     public int Level;